yurovsky/yurovsky.github.io/_posts/2016-02-20-mercedes-w124-e320-wagon.md

 Keep in mind that these cars do not have particularly good fuel economy and they do require premium (91 octane or higher) fuel.
-The m104 six provides about the same fuel economy as the m119 V8 in the E420 sedan which seems a bit sad.
+The m104 six provides about the same fuel economy as the 4.2L m119 V8 in the E420 sedan.
 It may be the sheer weight of the car plus the 4-speed automatic.
-Even freeway fuel consumption is great.
+Even freeway fuel consumption is not that great.

 ## Our car